Căile Ferate Române: Railways in the early twentieth century

 In 1918, the historical regions of Transylvania, Banat, Bassarabia, and Bucovina united with the Kingdom of Romania to form Greater Romania.
 As a result, all railway lines in these regions, previously under the ownership of Austria-Hungary or the Russian Empire, were placed under the administration of CFR.
 This event was significant for Romanian railways because it meant that the large Arad rolling stock and steel factory, previously located on Austro-Hungarian territory, was now part of Romania, and was consequently used to produce a wide range of rolling stock and locomotives for CFR.

-During this time, various railways were "doubled"— that is, double tracks were introduced on routes to permit a greater flow of traffic.
+During this time, various railway lines were "doubled" — a second set of tracks was laid alongside the original tracks to permit trains to run in opposite directions simultaneously — to increase traffic flow on those routes.
 The first line to be doubled was the Bucharest–Ploiești–Câmpina line, where doubling was completed in 1912.
 In the period between the wars, various other lines were doubled, including: